shomarov/ohte-2020/README.md

-# DuplicatePhotoFinderAndRenamer
+# DuplicatePhotoFinder

 ## Description

-With this software users are able to scan for duplicate photos, batch rename photos, view and remove photo's metadata.
+With this software users are able to scan for and manage duplicate photos.

 _created for the Helsinki University Ohjelmistotekniikka 2020 course_